aftergracepoint1/aftergracepoint.github.io/how-gracepoint-operates.md

 ### How Gracepoint Views Itself

-Gracepoint is aware of the backlash it receives for its practices.
-In fact, it has extensive documentation on responses to common questions.
+Gracepoint is well-aware about the types of questions asked about its practices.
+In fact, it has extensive documentation on its responses to these questions.

-**Primary Source:** [Gracepoint's Answers to Commonly Asked Questions](https://i.redd.it/wpgtcn6bh7b81.jpg){:target="_blank"}
+> **Primary Source:** [Gracepoint's Answers to Commonly Asked Questions](https://i.redd.it/wpgtcn6bh7b81.jpg){:target="_blank"}

-Read the document for yourself.
-We'll try to summarize a few of our __opinions__:
+Please read the document for yourself.
+We'll try to summarize a few of our personal takeaways:
-- It's interesting that this document even exists.
-Why does a church need 11 pages to tell people "we are the good guys?"

 **Strawman arguments**

 Here’s an example:
 - Question (quoted): Why do leaders meddle in people's lives, and have so much authority and say here?
-- Answer (summarized): Look at all these other organizations (police, schools, etc) with leadership structures.
-Without leadership structures, an organization is aimless and nothing gets done.
+- Answer (summarized): Without leadership structures, an organization is aimless and nothing gets done.
 We don't want our church to be aimless.
-Also, here are bible verses about obeying and submitting.
+Plus, there’s precedent - look at all these other organizations (police, schools, etc) with leadership structures.
+Finally, it’s biblical - here are bible verses about obeying and submitting.

 Somehow, a logical jump is made that because having *a* leadership structure is better than none, having *any* leadership structure is justified.

 Never addressed: what keeps Gracepoint’s top leadership in check?
 The closest answer from the document is "fear that something can be abused is not adequate grounds for invalidating it altogether."
 The assumption seems to be that the top leadership is made out of special incorruptible stuff, and there is no reason to fear them.

-**Misleading language*
+**Misleading language**

 Example: "We discourage dating."
 - Is it a simple "discouragement" if, among ~1,000 singles across churches, aged 18-21, there are *zero* dating couples?
 - Is it a simple "discouragement" if dating means you are disallowed from attending retreats, prayer meetings, and other events with your friends?
 - Is it a simple "discouragement" if you are only permitted to date someone when your leader decides both of you are "mature enough?"
 - Using words like "discouraged" instead of "prohibited," the church is able to maintain an appearance that thousands of individuals *just happen to* arrive at the same conclusion.

-**Everything is permissible*
+**Everything is permissible**

-"Everything is permissible-- but not everything is beneficial" This verse is frequently used to justify Gracepoint’s stances against various activities or ways of life.
+> “Everything is permissible-- but not everything is beneficial"

+This verse is frequently used to justify Gracepoint’s stances against various activities or ways of life.
 At Gracepoint, you are free to do as you please - nothing is prohibited.
 However, for your own protection, if you take part in non-beneficial behaviors, you may lose privileges to do things like participate in ministry, go on dates, or attend certain events with friends.

-Some examples:
+Examples of questionable behavior include:
 - listening to non-Christian music (don't)
 - owning a TV (don't)
 - playing video games (don't)